-Printing in large scale: large printing press has to be made in the most cost-effective method compared to the heat transfer process.
-In general, screen-printing is cost effective when the press runs do not go beyond 100 units to print.
+A large printing press has to be made in the most cost-effective method compared to the heat transfer process.
+In general, screen-printing is cost-effective when the press runs do not go beyond 100 units to print.

-Printing for special effects: whether you want to apply filter or glitter, using puff ink or creating a photorealistic image, or images that go beyond the basics of screen-printing
+Whether you want to apply filter or glitter, use puff ink or create a photorealistic image, or images that go beyond the basics of screen-printing

 When to Use Heat Transfer?